-The Scotiabank Giller Prize is pleased to announce its longlist for this year's award.
+The Scotiabank Giller Prize is pleased to announce its longlist for the 2016 Prize.
 The twelve titles were chosen from a field of 161 books submitted by 69 publisher imprints from every region of the country.

 The longlist for the 2016 Scotiabank Giller Prize is:

 - Mona Awad for her novel 13 Ways of Looking at a Fat Girl, published by Penguin Canada

 - Gary Barwin for his novel Yiddish for Pirates, published by Random House Canada

 - Andrew Battershill for his novel Pillow, published by Coach House Books

 - David Bergen for his novel Stranger, published by HarperCollins Publishers Ltd

 - Emma Donoghue for her novel The Wonder, published by HarperCollins Publishers Ltd

 - Catherine Leroux for her novel The Party Wall, published by Biblioasis International Translation Series, translated by Lazer Lederhendler